What does the type of number literals mean, e.g. 5 :: Num a => a (or more verbosely: 5 :: forall a. Num a => a)?

 5 ** 3 :: Floating a => a -- (3)!

-is an operation supported by theNum
+- (+)is an operation supported by the- Numtypeclass.

 Like all universally quantified values, a value of type forall a.
-Num a => a
+Num a => a can be given as input to any function that takes an concrete number type:

 repl example